microsoft/DMF/Dmf/Modules.Library/Dmf_ThreadedBufferQueue.md

   );
 ````

 Adds a given DMF_BufferQueue buffer to an instance of ThreadedBufferQueue's DMF_BufferQueue's Consumer list (at the end).
+This list is consumed in FIFO order.

 ##### Returns